This page provides a brief overview of medical training in the UK, with links to external sites which will give you more information.

 Find out more about the specialty training curriculum in O&G.

-If you’re considering a career in O&G and want more information, please email the careers team or call +44 20 7772 6317, or see the full list of contacts at the RCOG.
+If you’re considering a career in O&G and want more information, please read the FAQs, call +44 20 7772 6317 or see the full list of contacts at the RCOG.

 If you have a question about specialty training in O&G, please see the list of useful contacts at the RCOG for trainees.